Clubs and Activities

 QSA is a club in which students can talk and learn about sexual orientation, gender identity, and some of the issues that surround them.
 Everyone is welcome—lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQQ) students, as well as straight students, students with LGBTQQ families, and students who don’t have or need a label for their sexual orientations or gender identities.
 GSAs play a vital role in making schools safer for LGBTQQ students by providing supportive and accepting spaces as well as doing broader organizing work against homophobia and transphobia in school.

 This A-G elective is responsible for creating and selling SOAR's annual yearbook.
 Students in this class learn about all aspects of publication, including: creating a cover, developing a theme, designing pages, taking photos, writing copy, marketing, and sales.
-Members are enrolled in the Writing for Publication class, which meets during second period on Mondays, Wednesdays, and every other Friday.
+Members are enrolled in the Writing for Publication class.